kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 ![EK half track variation in heave](/assets/images/2023-02-09/ek-front-heave-halftrack.png)

-The half track variation in bump consistently increases, indicating that the kinematic roll center remains above the ground as the axle articulates in bump.
+The half track variation in bump consistently increases, indicating that the kinematic roll center remains above the ground as the axle is articulated in heave.

 The effect of the steering axis is also apparent, as the half track tends to decrease with large displacements of the steering rack, particularly for the